Viewing Considerations & Compromises

 Or, it could be a combination of the two.
 Sometimes, in the frustration from being unable to view stereogramic effects due to inadequate monitor/resolution sizes, a viewer might try too hard and end up using cross-eyed vision where only wide-eyed will work.

-The final web image is again compromised by the compression-quality ratio inherent in the JPG image format.
-I have mostly used 7 on a scale of 12, which means image quality has been moderately sacrificed, but quite adequate.
+Please see my Publications page.The final web image is again compromised by the compression-quality ratio inherent in the JPG image format.
+I have mostly used 6 on a scale of 10, which means image quality has been moderately sacrificed, but still quite adequate.

 Presentation of a stereogram is best served by as little distraction on the page as possible.
-Especially any kind of stray patterns or words on either side can create visual dissonance.
+Especially any kind of stray patterns or words on either side that can create visual dissonance.

 Color accuracy is always desirable, but makes no difference whatsoever with the 3D effect.
-All images should show a 3-D effect if reduced to grayscale--or even just black & white.
+All images should show a 3-D effect if reduced to grayscale or even just black & white.